PLANT RESPONSE TO CLIMATE CHANGE

 In the 1950s and 1960s, scientists began to conduct research on carbon dioxide levels and their potential impact on climate.
 In 1957, Roger Revelle and Hans Suess published a scientific paper highlighting the potential consequences of increasing CO2 emissions from human activities.

-However, it was the 1970s that marked a turning point in the recognition of climate change as a significant issue.
-In 1972, the United Nations Conference on the Human Environment held in Stockholm brought international attention to environmental concerns, including the potential impacts of climate change.
 In 1988, the Intergovernmental Panel on Climate Change (IPCC) was established by the United Nations and the World Meteorological Organization to assess scientific research on climate change and its potential consequences.
 The creation of the IPCC further solidified the global recognition of climate change as a pressing problem.

 Since then, numerous international agreements and conferences, such as the United Nations Framework Convention on Climate Change (UNFCCC) in 1992 and the Paris Agreement in 2015, have aimed to address climate change and mitigate its impacts.
 While the acknowledgment of climate change as a problem dates back over a century, it was during the 1970s and subsequent decades that it gained widespread recognition and became a topic of global concern and action.

 What are the steps we as humanity are taking to eradicate the problem of climate change?